pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

         return head == NULL;
     }

-So, how do we get items into our list?
+So, how do we get items into our linked list?
 We need to implement the ``add`` method.
 However, before we can do that, we need to address the important question of where in the linked list to place the new item.
-Since this list is unordered, the specific location of the new item with respect to the other items already in the list is not important.
+Since this linked list is unordered, the specific location of the new item with respect to the other items already in the linked list is not important.
 The new item can go anywhere.
 With that in mind, it makes sense to place the new item in the easiest location possible.

-Recall that the linked list structure provides us with only one entry point, the head of the list.
+Recall that the linked list structure provides us with only one entry point, the head of the linked list.
 All of the other nodes can only be reached by accessing the first node and then following ``next`` links.
-This means that the easiest place to add the new node is right at the head, or beginning, of the list.
-In other words, we will make the new item the first item of the list and the existing items will need to be linked to this new first item so that they follow.
+This means that the easiest place to add the new node is right at the head, or beginning, of the linked list.
+In other words, we will make the new item the first item of the linked list and the existing items will need to be linked to this new first item so that they follow.

-The linked list shown in :ref:`Figure 6 <fig_linkedlist>` was built by calling the ``add`` method a number of times.
+The linked linked list shown in :ref:`Figure 6 <fig_linkedlist>` was built by calling the ``add`` method a number of times.

 ::